eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Remote channels aggregators
 ++++++++++++++++++++++++++++++++

-Can be defined by the portal administrator and are collections of remote channels that contain all the data from the channels defined in the *Remote channels* section
+They can be defined by the portal administrator and are collections of remote channels that contain all the data from the channels defined in the *Remote channels* section